Green algae, blue water add to fears over health of Southeast Asia's Mekong

 Many fear the new Lao dams - the first on the Lower Mekong that generates most of the vast system’s sediment - will impede the nutrient flow.

-Scientists say the Mekong’s new blue color – first seen in November in northern Thailand and now evident down the river into Cambodia - is caused by shallow, slower moving waters.
+Scientists say the Mekong’s new blue colour – first seen in November in northern Thailand and now evident down the river into Cambodia - is caused by shallow, slower moving waters.

 Normally, sediment flows all through the 2,390-km Lower Mekong, nourishing fishing grounds and farmlands as it flows in from China then winds past Myanmar, Laos, Thailand, Cambodia and Vietnam.